 F-1 Practical Training

 For recent graduates who have been in F-1 student status.
 May be employed for training which supplements degree work.
 Must be arranged by sponsoring university.
 Total validity of one year.
 Must obtain Employment Authorization Document (EAD).
 Dependents (F-2s) may not work.
-ISSS advises and maintains files on practical trainees from other universities as well as Illinois students.
+ISSS advises and maintains files on practical trainees from other universities as well as university students.

 J-1 Academic Training

 For recent graduates who have been in J-1 student status.
 May be employed for training which supplements degree work.
 Must be arranged by sponsoring university.
 Validity 18 months with an 18-month extension possible in some cases.
-ISSS advises and maintains files on practical trainees from other universities as well as Illinois students.
+ISSS advises and maintains files on practical trainees from other universities as well as university students.

 J-1 Professor, Research Scholar or Short Term Scholar